WiFeS observations of nearby southern Type Ia supernova host galaxies: Conclusion

 We have shown with our new observations that indeed there exist errors in the previous measurements of the redshifts of nearby SN Ia host galaxies.
 The differences had a negligible systematic offset, which was reflected in the negligible change to $H_0$.

+We thoroughly examined the instrumental accuracy with three probes in Section~\ref{sec:WiFeSwlcal}.
+We tracked the wavelength solution corrections due to temperature fluctuations as measured from our frequent calibrations between science observations.
+We also examined the wavelength solution accuracy across the whole aperture by checking the skyline emission spectrum on a per-night and per-run basis.
+Similarly, we also compared spatially binned redshifts with accurately known radial velocity standard stars.
+In no case did we find a need for corrections to our redshifts, and therefore we have shown our redshifts to be accurate to within a couple of \ten{-5}.

-We have shown our redshifts to be accurate to within a couple of \ten{-5}.
-However, there are several extensions to our analysis that can be made to further investigate the sources of the redshift errors in the interest of mitigating redshift errors in the future.
+However, there are several extensions to our analysis that can be made to further investigate the sources of the redshift errors in the interest of mitigating them in the future.
 Firstly, while we saw good agreement between averaging the redshift over all spaxels and just the core sections, it would be beneficial to investigate why we still see scatter at the level of about 3\tten{-5}.
 In addition, the rest of the cases of very large redshift discrepancies (rather than just the two largest) can be examined by comparing with original spectra where possible.
-Finally, for many galaxies (about half of our sample), we will be able to redshift the region around where the SN actually occurred within the galaxy.
-This would be a useful crosscheck with previous redshifts, as there may be a correlation between those redshifts and the historical redshifts of Pantheon+ in the cases where a slit spectrograph was aligned with the SN but not the core, or a fibre pointing inaccuracy.
+Finally, for many galaxies (about half of our sample), we will be able to measure the redshift of the region around where the SN actually occurred within the galaxy.
+This would be a useful crosscheck with previous redshifts, as there may be a correlation between those redshifts and the historical redshifts of Pantheon+ in the cases where a long-slit spectrograph was aligned with the SN but not the core, or a fibre-pointing inaccuracy.
 It is also useful for observing the local SN environment and examining SN Ia brightness and host/environment correlations, as there is a wealth of information beyond the redshifts to explore.
+As an example of how integral-field observations can be used, the high-spatial-resolution spectrograph MUSE has been used as part of the All-weather MUSE Integral-field Nearby Galaxies \citep[AMUSING;][]{Galbany2016} survey to characterise the environments of Type Ia \citep{Holoien2023} and core-collapse SNe \citep{Pessi2023}.

 In this work, we study the overall accuracy and precision of our redshifts, but we have not characterised individual precisions for our redshifts, which would be a function of the spectrum S/N and number of spaxel bins for a galaxy.
 Instead we give a general uncertainty class depending on the S/N and galaxy type/prominent features.
 This can be taken further to provide individual estimates, which would mostly be useful to differentiate the lower quality observations, as our high S/N data are extremely accurate and precise for an optical spectrograph without simultaneous wavelength solution measurement (from, e.g., frequency combs).
 For the purposes of measuring $H_0$, our redshift data can essentially be taken as constants, at least until the peculiar velocity and distance modulus uncertainty floor is drastically improved.
 This has already been done historically for convenience, but for our sample this is a valid assumption; however, it does not necessarily hold for other purposes which may be even more sensitive to redshift errors.